Brindhhaa/RISCV-5-Staged-Pipelined-Core/src/ReadMe.md

 # RISC-V 5-Stage Pipelined Core

-This project implements a classic 5-stage pipelined RISC-V processor, designed in Verilog HDL.
-The pipeline is built for educational and research purposes, demonstrating modern CPU architecture concepts such as instruction pipelining, hazard detection, forwarding, and modular stage design.
+This is a project where I implemented a 5-stage pipelined RISC-V based processor, designed in Verilog HDL.
 ---

 ## Architecture Overview